 Using the 3C zone architecture, you will get the highest sitewide capture rate.
 These conversion architecture page elements come in the form of floater order forms, order forms in editorial and navigation (OFIEs and OFINs), display ads, text ads, and simple text links.

 Most publishers we’ve studied are only implementing one basic email capture element.
 Thus, they’re only seeing a 0.1 to 0.2% capture rate.
-The following publisher examples are all Mequoda Gold Members and have significant capture rates using these methods:
+The following publisher examples are all Mequoda partners and have significant capture rates using these methods:

 Floaters: Named a floater because it appears to float onto a webpage, they were created to fight back against pop-up blockers.
 While it may look like a pop-up, a floater does not open in a separate window and therefore cannot currently be blocked or banned.